 The whole point of this storage device is to grab items that you need to access quickly.
 There are a handful of items that we always use off-road that are nice to grab quickly and are kind of a pain in the ass to store.

-I saw this thing one day and had to have it.
-The MOLLE or Personal Storage Device (PSD), whatever you want to call it, is pretty cool.
-There are a couple of manufacturers that fabricate this product (Orange Boxx Fabrication and Rago Fabrication).
-This one seen above is fabricated by Orange Boxx Fabrication.
+The MOLLE Panel concept, in general, is pretty cool.
+There are a couple of manufacturers that fabricate this product (Orange Boxx Fabrication and the Rago Fabrication Panel).
+This one seen above is made by Orange Boxx Fabrication.
 But, before you move forward with purchasing this product, please read this post.

-You will see pictures below.
-With all of this being said, it is still a functioning product and yeah, it looks really good.
+You will see the pictures below.
+With all of this being said, it is still a functioning product and yeah, it looks good.
 I will have to go to home depot to get a new set of hardware (hopefully they have black) and reset the top hardware for this rack.

 - Mini Shovel